SepehrAghaeii/Supabase-API/README.md

+# Supabase API
-This is a REST API built with Node.js, Express, and Supabase
+A REST API built with Node.js, Express, and Supabase for user management with authentication.

- for installation :
- npm install
- node index.js

- Endpoints list :

-GET /users - Get all users
+## Features
+- User registration and login with Supabase Auth
+- CRUD operations for customers
+- Protected profile endpoint with token-based authentication

+## Setup
+1. Clone the repo: `git clone https://github.com/SepehrAghaeii/Supabase-API`
+2. Install dependencies: `npm install`
-POST /users - Create a new user
+3. Create a `.env` file with: